Chail – Narkanda – Hatu Peak: Amazing Places to see

 Chail – Kufri – Narkanda – Hatu Peak

 Before I begin writing about my travel to Chail, Kufri, Narkanda and Hatu Peak, let me start from the beginning, just like old Hindi movies start with flashback.

 We visited Bhopal in January where he currently practices medicine and together with our families we explored Pachmarhi and Mandu.
-Old school days were re-lived over rum and we promised to take another vacation soon with double of everything – fun, duration and quota of booze.
+We re-lived old school days over rum and we promised to take another vacation soon with double of everything – fun, duration, and quota of booze.
 Little did we know that for almost a year, there would be no outing together.
-When we spoke over our birthdays in November, we discussed the pending travel and thus was born an idea to again travel together, but this time somewhere in North India.
-It was when his wife desired to see snow, we all deliberated and finalized Chail-Kufri-Narkanda-Hatu circuit.
+While speaking over our birthdays in November, we discussed the pending travel and thus was born an idea to again travel together, but this time somewhere in North India.
+When his wife desired to see snow, we all deliberated and finalized Chail-Kufri-Narkanda-Hatu circuit.

 Since Dr. Arya had a medical conference to attend at Park Plaza, Zirakpur during 26th Jan long weekend, we decided to drive to the mighty hills during winters.
 Upon checking the internet we got to know that it being a relatively off season, and Chail being a unexplored location, we had all the luxury to book the cheapest hotel available and buy an expensive booze.

 22nd Jan (Friday) – Dr. Arya and bhabhi to reach Delhi